Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion: Background

-\paragraph{Diffusion Process} A diffusion process starts from a continuous signal, and gradually destroys it using a forward noise process.
+\newpara{Diffusion Process.} A diffusion process starts from a continuous signal, and gradually destroys it using a forward noise process.
 Our method performs latent diffusion, and attempts to predict the VAE latent vectors $x_1,...,x_n$.
 Given noising coefficients $\beta_0,...,\beta_T$ and some continuous vector $x$, we define $x^0=x$ and $\epsilon\sim\mathcal{N}(0,I)$; the Markov structure is $x^t=\sqrt{1-\beta_t}x^{t-1}+\sqrt{\beta_t}\epsilon$.
 This iterative denoising process can be simplified.
 By defining $\alpha_t=1-\beta_t$ and $\bar{\alpha}_t=\prod^t_{i=1}\alpha_i$, we get that $x^t=\sqrt{\bar{\alpha_t}}x+\sqrt{1-\bar{\alpha_t}}\epsilon$.
 The diffusion process is often defined such that $\bar{\alpha}_T \to 0$ and $x^T$ distributes closely to the standard normal distribution.
 Diffusion models $\epsilon_\theta$ are trained to perform the reverse diffusion process, which denoises the corrupted signal by predicting the added noise.
 Their denoising loss is defined as $\mathcal{L} (x) = \mathbb{E}_{\epsilon,t}\left[ \| \epsilon - \epsilon_{\theta}(t,x^t)\|^2\right]$.
 Most diffusion models operate on a sequence $x_1,..,x_n$ and attempt to denoise all tokens in parallel using $\epsilon_\theta (t, x_1^t,...,x_n^t)$.

-\paragraph{Per-Token Diffusion Head} \citet{ARDiffusion} proposed an MLP diffusion head for image generation.
+\newpara{Per-Token Diffusion Head.} \cite{ARDiffusion} proposed an MLP diffusion head for image generation.
 Unlike standard diffusion models, the diffusion head denoises each token \textit{independently}, which gives additional flexibility when defining the conditioning information (e.g., predicting on previously predicted tokens).
-We rely on a transformer model $\Theta$ that extracts contextual per-token conditioning vectors $z_1,..,z_n$ based on the input features and optional context vectors that we denote by $C$
+The authors rely on a transformer model $\Theta$ that extracts contextual per-token conditioning vectors $z_1,..,z_n$ based on the input features and optional context vectors that we denote by $C$ \begingroup \endgroup

 The diffusion head (noise estimator) $\epsilon_{\theta}$ takes a contextual conditioning vector $z$ and attempts to model the continuous distribution $p(x|z)$.
-Given a target token $x$, we follow a similar diffusion process but condition the prediction on $z$.
-The loss is
+Given a target token $x$, a diffusion process is being applied conditioned on $z$.
+The loss is: